SmartekWorks/smartekworks.github.io/swat/guide_knowledge.md

 ```
 When a keyword was inputed in search box in www.bing.com.
-Then a pull-down list of suggested keywords will appear.
+Then a pull-down list of suggested keywords will be displayed.
 When click an entry in the pull-down list.
 Then a search result page with the keyword of the selected entry will be returned.
 ```